ianmusembi/ianmusembi/README.md

 🌱 I’m currently learning more about designing larger projects using c++ or python and full stack development <br>

- 🌱 And learning React is really cool. <br>

 💬 Feel free to ask me about anything web development, c++, python or footy⚽ <br>

 ⚡ Random fact: Chuck Norris counted to infinity twice